Fliegerführer Atlantik: Equipment and tactics

 Improvements were quickly implemented but the type was a civilian design, converted to military use.
 Initially Fw 200Bs were built to fly in thin air at high altitude, with no sharp manoeuvring.
 Kurt Tank— its designer—had made the aircraft's long range possible by using a light airframe that was two to four tons lighter than its contemporaries.
 This meant the aircraft did not have fuel tank sealant or armour protection.
 An under-strength structure contributed to these vulnerabilities, which made the Fw 200 unable to sustain much punishment.
 The engines were also underpowered, meaning it struggled to stay airborne if one was knocked out.
 The six unarmoured fuel tanks inside the cabin made it exceptionally prone to bursting into flames.
 When a Condor attempted to manoeuvre to avoid anti-aircraft fire or enemy fighters, its weak structure could be damaged, causing metal fatigue and cracks, resulting in the loss of the aircraft.
 In the C variant, major improvements were made to its defensive armament, causing fighters to avoid lengthy duels.
 However, they operated at low level mostly, to avoid attacks from below.
 This limited their operational range and options.
-They could ‘jink' to throw an enemy aircraft off its aim, but they could not outrun or outturn an opponent.
+They could 'jink' to throw an enemy aircraft off its aim, but they could not outrun or outturn an opponent.
 Poor evasion qualities meant the type was not the ideal operational weapon.

 Combat operations

 The Luftwaffe effort extended into the North and central Atlantic but cooperation between aircraft and submarines occurred more by accident than by design.
 Dönitz had foreseen the need for very long-range reconnaissance aircraft exercises with submarines in May 1938.
 He selected the Dornier Do 26 seaplane for service with Transozeanstaffel (Trans-Ocean Squadron) in October 1939.
 Unfortunately most of the aircraft were used in the invasion of Norway and the survivors were not a sufficient force.
 They served from Brest until March 1941 when they returned to Germany.
-Donitz then placed his faith in the Heinkel He 177 program but the type suffered development problems and he had to settle for the Fw 200 as an interim solution.
+Dönitz then placed his faith in the Heinkel He 177 program but the type suffered development problems and he had to settle for the Fw 200 as an interim solution.
 I./KG 40 under the command of Major Edgar Petersen was the first unit to reach Brest in July.
 Peterson, however, was employed in mine-laying operations with caused 16.6 percent losses.
 Peterson angrily protested to the then Chief of Staff Hans Jeschonnek who returned the unit to the reconnaissance role.
 The unit proved to be of little use.
 Crews were too few and restricted to two or three sorties every two weeks.
 Reports also had to pass through several commands—Fliegerkorps IV (to which I./KG 40 was attached) and then the naval command in France Marine Gruppe West—before being dispatched to submarine flotillas.